About the author

 It took until I was 57 to finally fulfil my dream to become a published author but seeing my work in print was far from a new experience by then.

-Sunbeam, my debut novel, was self-published in November 2019 and is to be followed by Family Business in late May to early June this year.
-Both are fast-moving, plot-twisting contemporary thrillers which use the city of my birth, Sheffield, as their backdrop, though Family Business is also part-set in my current home city, Derby.
+Sunbeam, my debut novel, was self-published in November 2019 and was followed by Family Business in June 2020, then Catalyst in February 2021.
+All three are fast-moving, plot-twisting contemporary thrillers which use the city of my birth, Sheffield, as their backdrop, though Family Business is also part-set in my current home city, Derby.

-Most of that time in Derby has been as the newspaper’s cricket writer, a role that brought national recognition in the 2013 England and Wales Cricket Board awards.
-I have also been a contributor for the last nine years to the Wisden Cricketers’ Almanack and have had many articles published in national magazines, annuals and newspapers.
+Most of that time in Derby has been as the newspaper’s cricket writer, a role that brought national recognition in the 2012 and 2013 England and Wales Cricket Board awards.
+I have also been a contributor since 2011 to the Wisden Cricketers’ Almanack and have had many articles published in national magazines, annuals and newspapers.

 The hefty workload of writing as a profession meant writing for pleasure was largely left on the back burner but changed priorities at work made it possible – essential, even – to pick up the threads of one of the many half-formed novels in my computer files and, this time, see it through to publication.